What is the Power$mart Business Program?

 - calculate the financial payback for energy savings opportunities.

-A Tasmanian business is eligible to apply to Power$mart Businesses if it:
+A Tasmanian business is eligible to apply for the Power$mart Business Program if it:

 - operates as a sole trader, trust, partnership or private company;

 - is registered for tax purposes in Australia with an Australian Business Number and is registered for the Goods and Services Tax (GST);

 - has less than 50 full-time equivalent employees; and

 - has an annual electricity consumption of more than 100 megawatt hours per year.

 Priority will be given to the following business types: